Bachelor of Science in Environmental Health

-Majoring in environmental health science (or the related field of Occupational Hygiene and Safety) maybe right for you if you want to:
+Majoring in environmental health science (or the related field of Occupational Hygiene and Safety) may be right for you.
+Learn more about:

-- protect the quality of air, water, shelter and food
+- protecting the quality of air, water, shelter and food

-- are concerned with making workers' jobs as free from hazards as possible
+- making workers' jobs as free from hazards as possible

-- want to work to ensure a sustainable, high quality of life for future generations
+- working to ensure a sustainable, high quality of life for future generations